So you’ve decided to add a puppy to your family and are now faced with the daunting decision of choosing the best breed.

 What positives does a bernedoodle bring from each breed?

-Ready to discover why the bernedoodle is the perfect fit for your family?
+Ready to discover why a bernedoodle puppy is the perfect fit for your family?

 Let’s get started!